mavryk-network/mavryk-protocol/docs/user/proxy-server.rst

 Launching a proxy server
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The proxy server is implemented by the ``octez-proxy-server`` executable.
+The proxy server is implemented by the ``mavkit-proxy-server`` executable.
 The minimal arguments to the proxy server are ``--endpoint``
 and ``--rpc-addr``: